 From 2016 to 2020, an average of 652 cyclists suffered an injury each year in Maryland.

 Where Do Maryland Car Accident Fatalities Typically Occur?

-Between 2012 and 2016, there were a total of 489 traffic fatalities in the state of Maryland.
-Of those deaths, 145 (29.7 percent) happened on rural roads.
-The other 337 (70.3 percent) occurred in urban areas like Baltimore City.
+Between 2016 and 2020, there were an average of 506 traffic fatalities in the state of Maryland.
+Of those deaths, the vast majority occurred in urban areas like Baltimore City.

-In comparison, the period starting in 2007 and ending in 2011 saw 547 total fatalities on streets and highways throughout Maryland.
-204 (37.3 percent) of those deaths occurred in rural locations.
-The remaining 343 (62.7 percent) happened in more urbanized areas.
+In comparison, the period starting in 2012 and ending in 2016 saw an average of 489 total fatalities each year on streets and highways throughout Maryland.
+Most of these fatalities also occurred in urban areas.